• Skip to primary navigation

 FAQ

-What does oreo bubble milk tea taste like?
+What does Oreo bubble milk tea taste like?

 It's creamy, sweet, and satisfying and tastes like a cookies and cream milkshake with hints of caramel (from the brown sugar syrup).
 The best part is the chewy and sweet boba balls at the bottom.